-Possibly, but most likely it is not necessary.
 ProCertification is only for experienced workers; however, NRCA provides information to help workers decide whether they are ready to pursue certification.
-While more seasoned installers may feel they are ready to take their exam without preparation, NRCA recommends that all candidates take time to review NRCA's ProCertification readiness checklists, tutorials and practice exams, visit NRCA's Readiness Resources page.
+While more seasoned installers may feel they are ready to take their exam without preparation, NRCA recommends that all candidates take time to review NRCA's ProCertification readiness checklists, tutorials and practice exams on the NRCA Readiness Resources page.

 No. As long as the ProCertification applicant meets the experience and skills requirements, no specific training is required.
 However, NRCA has curriculum that you can use for new and inexperienced workers looking to become safety conscious, skilled roof system installers.
 This training gives a foundational level of knowledge so they can add value on a job site more quickly, but it alone is not enough to prepare someone to be certified.
 They need to practice and become skilled over time.

 A roofing worker seeking certification must schedule his or her hands-on, skills-based performance exam with a ProCertification Qualified Assessor and NRCA can help locate one for you.
 For more information about finding a Qualified Assessor in your area, call (866) ASK-NRCA (275-6722) and ask for the Certification Department.

 Potential locations include a roofing contractor's shop, local manufacturer's training center, local distribution center, local union training facility, vocational school, community college or other type of facility.
 In addition to these independent testing locations, NRCA also is establishing Authorized Testing Locations that in the future, will be listed publicly and searchable by zip code on NRCA's website.